Jianing-Mao/fullwaveOCT/README.md

 # Example

 # To be implement
-* Integrate all parameters into a calling function (now you need to carefully check the parameters of the generation, running, and viewing codes)
+* Integrate all parameters into a calling function (now we need to carefully check the parameters of the generation, running, and viewing codes)
 * More realistic light source
 * ......